lukshyaganjoo/personal/index.markdown

 time writing and finding novel ways to spruce up the humble bagel and toast.
 I am broadly interested in algorithmic design, complexity theory, spectral graph theory and have gained a more newfound appreciation for all things quantum.

+If you're in the same city or are just looking to chat, I'm always looking forward to making new friends :).
 I can be reached out to on [email](mailto: lukshyaganjoo@cs.washington.edu), [instagram](https://www.instagram.com/matchstickmaan/), [linkedin](https://www.linkedin.com/in/lukshya-ganjoo-163a971b0/)